 The Cuban Missile Crisis Threatens Nuclear War

-On October 15, a U.S. military plane discovered Soviet nuclear missiles under construction in Cuba, only about one hundred miles from the Florida coast.
+On October 15th, a U.S. military plane discovered Soviet nuclear missiles under construction in Cuba.
+The site was only about 100 miles from the Florida coast.
 President John F. Kennedy sent in the U.S. Navy to surround Cuba and demanded that Soviet leader Nikita Khrushchev dismantle the missiles.
-After several tense days, Khrushchev agreed to remove the missiles in exchange for a public guarantee from the United States that it would not attack Cuba, a Soviet ally.
-The United States also secretly agreed to remove certain missiles from Turkey, out of range of the Soviet Union.
+After several tense days, Khrushchev agreed to remove the missiles in exchange for a public U.S. guarantee to not attack Cuba, a Soviet ally.
+The United States also secretly agreed to remove certain missiles from Turkey and out of striking range of the Soviet Union.
 The crisis remains the closest the world has ever come to a nuclear war.

 Nuclear Nonproliferation Goes Global

-The late 1960s and early 1970s were marked by both progress and setbacks in nuclear nonproliferation worldwide.
-On one hand, the United Nations established the first framework relating to nuclear weapons with the Nuclear Nonproliferation Treaty (NPT).
-And the world’s two biggest nuclear powers, the United States and the Soviet Union, took initial steps toward limiting their nuclear arsenals.
-On the other hand, India obtained nuclear weapons.
+The late 1960s and early 1970s were marked by both progress and setbacks in nuclear nonproliferation.
+On the one hand, the United Nations established the first framework relating to nuclear weapons with the Treaty on the Nonproliferation of Nuclear Weapons (NPT).
+And the world’s two biggest nuclear powers, the United States and the Soviet Union took their first steps toward limiting their nuclear arsenals.
+However, the era was also marked by a new country, India, obtaining nuclear weapons.

 Protesters march against nuclear weapons from Caernarfon to Bangor in Wales on March 22, 1962.